Vanessa Guillen's family receives humanitarian visas for soldier's funeral

 Congresswoman Sylvia Garcia says she worked with the Mexican ambassador to help the Guillen family say their final farewell to the Army specialist who was murdered on Fort Hood.
 Guillen's body was found months after she was reported missing.

 Aaron David Robinson, a 20-year-old Army Specialist, was identified as the person of interest in Guillen's case.
 She disappeared in April.
-Robinson died by suicide when authorities made contact with him on Wednesday, according to special agent Damon Phelps with the Army's Criminal Investigation Command.
+Robinson died by suicide when authorities made contact with him, according to special agent Damon Phelps with the Army's Criminal Investigation Command.

 WATCH: Vanessa Guillen's family speaks out for first time since remains of soldier were identified